Compact and Efficient Encodings for Planning in Factored State and Action Spaces with Learned Binarized Neural Network Transition Models: Theoretical Results

-We now discuss the importance of our theoretical results in the context of both related work and the contributions of our paper.
-Amongst the state-of-the-art CNF encodings~\cite{Boudane2018} that preserve GAC through UP for constraint $v \rightarrow (\sum_{i=1}^{n} x_i \geq p)$, Bi-Directional Neuron Activation Encoding uses the smallest number of variables and hard clauses.
+We now discuss the importance of our theoretical result in the context of both related work and the contributions of our paper.
+Amongst the state-of-the-art CNF encodings~\cite{Boudane2018} that are efficient with UP for constraint $v \rightarrow (\sum_{i=1}^{n} x_i \geq p)$, Bi-Directional Neuron Activation Encoding uses the smallest number of variables and hard clauses.
 The previous state-of-the-art CNF encoding for constraint $v \rightarrow (\sum_{i=1}^{n} x_i \geq p)$ is an extension of the Sorting Networks~\cite{Een06} and uses $O(nlog^2_2n)$ number of variables and hard clauses~\cite{Boudane2018}.
-In contrast, Bi-Directional Neuron Activation Encoding is an extension of the Cardinality Networks~\cite{Asin2009}, and only uses $O(nlog^2_2k)$ number of variables and hard clauses as per Lemma~\ref{lemma:size} while maintaining GAC through UP as per Theorem~\ref{proof:gac}.
+In contrast, Bi-Directional Neuron Activation Encoding is an extension of the Cardinality Networks~\cite{Asin2009}, and only uses $O(nlog^2_2k)$ number of variables and hard clauses, and is efficient with UP as per Theorem~\ref{proof:gac}.